Cracks Deepening In NFL OL Play

 The impact to the game is far greater than one position group struggling.
 Having fewer competent offensive linemen means it is harder to develop quarterbacks.

 Some teams, like the New England Patriots, are opting to have their top draft pick, Drake Maye, gain some experience as a backup while veteran Jacoby Brissett endures the second-highest pressure rate (44.8%) in the NFL.
-Other teams have thrown their top picks like Bryce Young and Caleb Williams behind suspect lines, possibly leaving them shell-shocked.
+Other teams have thrown their top picks like Bryce Young and Caleb Williams behind suspect lines, possibly leaving them susceptible to developing bad habits that will be hard to correct.
 Some, like Geno Smith, Baker Mayfield, and Sam Darnold, have had a winding path with severe peaks and valleys.

 Mayfield and Darnold have seen their careers revived, in part, due to playing behind good offensive lines.
 Smith has raised his play by reducing his reliance on offensive line play.
 He is 3rd in the NFL in time to throw so far this season (2.49 seconds), and has improved his pocket playmaking, a term coined by Robert Mays of The Athletic.